Ypsilanti Michigan Cannabis Dispensaries — Washtenaw County Guide

 CBG adds digestive system support and memory support alongside the CBD.
 The entourage effect in tincture form.

 The sleep formula.
 CBN for relaxation, CBG for support, CBD as the base.
-The dispensary shelf alternative to pharmaceutical sleep aids.
+The provisioning center shelf alternative to pharmaceutical sleep aids.

 Seven plant oils, full-spectrum hemp extract.
 For skin repair, collagen support, and the anti-inflammatory properties of CBD applied topically.